Why Study Journalism Abroad?

 For more specifics, take a look at recent course listings to see the variety of classes offered abroad.

-Ideally, students will complete the first required classes (Investigating Journalism, Ethics & Law, and Journalistic Inquiry) here in New York before traveling, so any time junior year, and the first semester of senior year are the best times to go abroad.
+Ideally, students will complete the first required classes (Investigating Journalism, Inquiry: The Written Word, and Inquiry: Multimedia or The History of Media) here in New York before traveling, so any time junior year, and the first semester of senior year are the best times to go abroad.
 However, we can be flexible about these recommendations when necessary.

 Be sure to mention your plans when you come in for advising.